Kate Hudson Talks Celebrities And Dating Amid Brad Pitt Baby Rumors

 Kate Hudson and Brad Pitt have been romantically linked to one another since shortly after his split from Angelina Jolie and recently, Hudson opened up about dating.

-While both Kate Hudson and Brad Pitt have remained silent in regard to the rumors about their alleged romance, the actress spoke about celebrities and their involvement with dating apps during an appearance on The Ellen Degeneres Show days ago.
+While both Kate Hudson and Brad Pitt have remained silent in regard to the rumors about their alleged romance, the actress spoke about celebrities and their involvement with dating apps during an appearance on The Ellen DeGeneres Show days ago.

 “What’s crazy is that there’s a lot of, you know, celebrity types on these dating apps, which kind of makes you go, maybe… no. I can’t imagine,” Hudson said of her thoughts about joining a dating app, as reported by the Daily Mail on February 17.